SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Experiments

 \subsubsection{Datasets}

-To ensure thorough evaluation, we used diverse datasets for visual tasks, including CIFAR-100 \cite{cifar100}, ImageNet-tiny \cite{imagenettiny}, and ImageNet-1K \cite{imagenet}, and for language tasks, including Ag News \cite{agnews}, IMDB \cite{imdb}, and Yelp \cite{yelp}.
-This selection ensures a comprehensive assessment, highlighting the versatility and effectiveness of SleepNet and DreamNet in both visual and language tasks.
+To ensure thorough evaluation, we used diverse datasets for visual tasks, including CIFAR-100 \cite{cifar100}, ImageNet-tiny \cite{imagenettiny}, and ImageNet-1K \cite{imagenet}.
+This selection ensures a comprehensive assessment, highlighting the versatility and effectiveness of SleepNet and DreamNet in visual tasks.
 Dataset specifics are in Table \ref{tab: datasets}.